2022 Autumn Leaves Tour of Japan

-We also hop onboard an authentic Kyoto rickshaw, a two-passenger wagon pulled by energetic young men in traditional garb.
+You hop onboard an authentic Kyoto rickshaw, a two-passenger wagon pulled by energetic young men in traditional garb.
 The rickshaw will make getting around the undulating hills that little bit easier.
-The chance to enjoy the dreamlike beauty of Japan’s autumn colours in this area of natural beauty is a real highlight.
+The chance to enjoy the dreamlike beauty of temples, gardens and rural path in peak autumn colours is a real highlight.

 A pause for lunch, to enjoy the classic Kyoto-style lunch of yudofu, freshly made from local tofu.

 On the way back to the hotel, we stop at Kinkakuji Temple (Kyoto’s famed Golden Pavilion) to see the stunning three-storied pavilion covered in dazzling gold leaf.
 You have the evening free to explore Kyoto and sample its many restaurants.

 Day 13: Kyoto